Pedro3Azevedo/Blackjack/README.md

 - Audio-visual effects
 - Smooth gameplay

 The project serves as both an educational tool for learning JavaScript and a fully functional, entertaining casino game.
-It demonstrates how to build complex interactive applications using vanilla JavaScript and modern web technologies.
+It demonstrates how to build interactive applications using vanilla JavaScript and modern web technologies.

----

-## 👤 Author

-**Created**: January 29, 2026
-**Status**: Complete & Playable
-**License**: Open Source

----

-## 🔗 Related Files

-- HTML Interface: `blackjack_oop.html`
-- Game Logic: `blackjack_object.js`
-- Game Manager: `blackjack_manager.js`
-- Styling: `maiscss.css`

----

-## 🎲 Have Fun!

-Experience the thrill of BlackJack with this professional web-based implementation.
-Challenge the dealer, manage your chips strategically, and test your luck!

-**Good luck at the tables! 🍀**